 The more stocks you own the less time you have to spend analysing and tracking them, because you have less chance that any one company will ruin your performance, and therefore each company is less critical to your overall results.

 It really does take about one (whole) day a month on average.
 It takes about one day to analyse a new investment from start to finish, but a new investment is made only every other month or so, so about half a day per month is spent on analysis.
-The other half a day is spent on reviewing annual an interim results as they come in.
+The other half a day is spent on reviewing annual and interim results as they come in.

 (Note that this assumes I’m using our stock screen and investment analysis methodology.
-If I didn’t have access to those tools then it would take quite a bit longer to track down suitable investments.
+If I didn’t have access to those tools, then it would take quite a bit longer to track down suitable investments.
 But the point still stands if you have your own screen and analysis methodology that are producing good results)

 If you think that 30 is too few holdings for a relatively hands-off portfolio, think about how many stocks are in the DOW Jones Industrial Average (hint: it’s 30).
-That index has been running for over a century and has consistently kept close to a 10:1 ratio with the S&P500, which of course has 500 companies in it.
+That index has been running for over a century and has consistently kept close to a 10:1 ratio with the S&P500, which of course, has 500 companies in it.
 Perhaps the extra 470 aren’t really doing much for diversification?

-So I would say that if you’re worried about running a diversified portfolio of 30 companies because it’s going to be massively time consuming, then think about the DOW 30, and how passive and active investors have been tracking it for decades, with little or no effort.
+So I would say that if you’re worried about running a diversified portfolio of 30 companies because it’s going to be massively time-consuming, then think about the DOW 30 and how passive and active investors have been tracking it for decades, with little or no effort.

-[A couple of final points: If you actually like following companies in great detail every day then of course this approach of having more holdings may not be relevant to you.
-Also, don’t forget that with investment positions of less than £1,000 you’re going to be eating up a lot of your returns on commissions, so a higher number of holdings requires a reasonably sized portfolio too]
+[A couple of final points: If you actually like following companies in great detail every day, then, of course, this approach of having more holdings may not be relevant to you.
+Also, don’t forget that with investment positions of less than £1,000, you’re going to be eating up a lot of your returns on commissions, so a higher number of holdings requires a reasonably sized portfolio too]